Entering Canada

 - expected graduation date.

-- Students returning from a leave of absence should have confirmation of return to studies.
+- Students returning from a leave of absence should have confirmation of eligibility to re-enrol.

 - Letter available on ACORN or from your Registrar’s Office.
 Should include your: